mui/toolpad/docs/data/toolpad/studio/how-to-guides/cube-component.md

 # Create a 3D cube component

-<p class="description">You can extend Toolpad with custom code components, including from external packages.</p>
+<p class="description">You can extend Toolpad Studio with custom code components, including from external packages.</p>

-We can use any package available on `npm` to extend our Toolpad application.
+You can use any package available on `npm` to extend your Toolpad Studio application.
 This guide will render a cube using [`@react-three/fiber`](https://www.npmjs.com/package/@react-three/fiber):

 {{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/studio/how-to-guides/custom-components/cube/component.png", "alt": "Cube component", "caption": "The cube component" }}

 ## Creating the component

-### In the Toolpad editor
+### In the Toolpad Studio editor

-1. To get started creating this, add the requisite libraries to your Toolpad app, using
+1. To get started creating this, add the requisite libraries to your Toolpad Studio app, using

    ```bash
    yarn add three @react-three/fiber